Shipping Containers from Birds Eye in the Day

 Key Benefits of Free Trade Agreements

-• Reduction or elimination of tariffs on qualified.
-For example, a country that normally charges a tariff of 12% of the value of the incoming product will eliminate that tariff for products that originate (as defined in the FTA) in the United States.
-This makes you more competitive in the market.
+• Reduction or elimination of tariffs on qualified goods.
+For example, a country that normally charges a tariff of 12% of the value of the imported product will eliminate that tariff for products that originate (as defined in the FTA) in the United States.
+This makes your products competitive in the market.

 • Intellectual Property Protection: protection and enforcement of American-owned intellectual property rights in the FTA partner country.